Thermodynamic Evidence for Water as a Quantum Mechanical Liquid: Conclusion

-For quantum electrodynamic general theoretical models of water we have shown that the notion of classically moving Hydrogen nuclei is in conflict with the experimental differences in the thermodynamic phase diagrams of light and heavy water.
+For quantum electrodynamic general theoretical models of water we have shown that the notion of classically moving hydrogen nuclei is in conflict with the experimental differences in the thermodynamic phase diagrams of light and heavy water.
 This conclusion is in physical agreement with recent results based on deep inelastic neutron scattering\cite{Reiter:2004, Pantalei:2008, Flammini:2009, Pietropaolo:2009} and on neutron and X-ray scattering\cite{Soper:2008}.
-The central point is that for a typical motion frequency , as given in Eq.(\ref{ine2_prime}) below, a necessary condition for classical motion is that